 These policies protect small businesses from catastrophic losses.
 By adding more coverage when your liability policies are maxed, umbrella and excess liability insurance reduce the chance of an escalating lawsuit bankrupting your business.

-Most small businesses purchase commercial umbrella insurance or excess liability insurance to fulfill a client's requirements for a certain amount of coverage.
-Typically you'd buy up to $2 million of the underlying coverage, and then add umbrella or excess insurance to meet requirements for higher limits.
+Most small businesses purchase commercial umbrella or excess liability insurance to fulfill a client's or landlord's requirement for a certain amount of coverage.
+Typically, you'd buy an underlying liability insurance policy with up to $2 million per-occurrence / $4 million aggregate limits and then add umbrella or excess insurance for higher limits.

 Now, let’s say you have a commercial umbrella policy.
-In that case, you are now covered for claims on your general liability insurance, hired and non-owned auto insurance, and employer's liability insurance that exceed the underlying policy limits.
+In that case, you are covered for claims on your general liability insurance, hired and non-owned or commercial auto insurance, and employer's liability insurance that exceed the underlying policy limits.

 The bottom line is, you can’t predict the future.
 The best time to prepare for risks is before mistakes or mishaps occur.
 Don’t wait too long to get the coverage you need to protect your employees, clients, and company assets.